Character Makes The Man

 [To view example content from the book, click here]

-"Stevens' History of KMI"
+Stephens' History of KMI"

-Reviewed by Frank Lively, KMI '63
+Frank Lively, KMI '63

-Reflections: A Portrait - Biography of the Kentucky Military Institute
+Reflections: A Portrait - Biography of the Kentucky Military Institute [1845 - 1971] Volume One

 This is an "as historically complete" coverage of 1800 's and KMI "Civil War" cadets as I could imagine could be found.
 Pictures & class information "exceedingly well documented" from 1845-1924.
-These documents believed to be stored in University of Kentucky's Historical Archives, since James Stevens died in 1996.
+These documents believed to be stored in University of Kentucky's Historical Archives, since James Stephens died in 1996.

 From 1926 through Colonel Richmond's death in 1968, Charles B. Richmond's rein became known as "The glory Days of KMI."